Classes

 Although most lessons are scheduled once per week, private lessons offer flexibility.
 Training can be scheduled around your child’s school activities, scheduled appointments, shifting work schedule, etc. Classes are scheduled based on a time when both you and your trainer are available.
 It should be noted, however, that consistency is essential for your dog’s learning experience.
 Too much time between lessons can be detrimental to the learning progression unless the owner is consistently reinforcing those skills during absences.

-Small Group Classes K-10 Dog Training also offers small group classes.
-For most group classes, minimum class size is 2 and maximum class size is 5 unless otherwise noted.
+Small Group Classes On a limited basis, K-10 Dog Training offers small group classes.
+Like private lessons, unless specified differently, group classes are 5 weeks in length.
+Group classes do lack the flexibility of Private lessons as class times are set to specific days and time as noted in the description for the class.
+For most group classes, minimum class size is 2 and maximum class size is 4 unless otherwise noted.
 Group classes teach your dog to focus on you while there are the distractions of other owners and dogs.
 If a group class format is available for a class, it will be indicated in the class description.
 It should be noted that a group class format is not a good fit for dogs with excessive reactivity or aggressive tendencies until those issues are resolved.

 Current Classes at K-10 Dog Training